If you need funds for

 Can You Still Do a 1031 Exchange After a Sale?

-Yes, as long as you as the real estate investor do not touch any of the funds.
+Yes, as long as you, as the real estate investor, do not touch any funds.

 How Do I Avoid Taxes on a 1031 Exchange?

-Yes, as long as you as the real estate investor do not touch any of the funds.
+Yes, as long as you, as the real estate investor, do not touch any funds.

 How Do I Avoid Taxes on a 1031 Exchange?

-It's recommended to speak with a certified 1031 exchange specialist to ensure you qualify deferring your capital gains taxes.
+You should speak with a certified 1031 exchange specialist to ensure you qualify for deferring your capital gains taxes.

 How Many Times Can You Do a 1031 Exchange?

-With the current IRS tax code there are no limitations to the number of 1031 exchanges an investor can perform.
+Under the current IRS tax code, the number of 1031 exchanges an investor can perform is unlimited.

 Is a 1031 Exchange Only for Investment Property?

 Yes, a 1031 exchange can only be used for investment properties.
-A 1031 exchange cannot be used on a primary residence, a secondary residence or a vacation home.
+It cannot be used for a primary residence, a secondary residence, or a vacation home.

 What Properties Qualify for a 1031 Exchange?

-Both the relinquished property and the newly purchased property must meet certain IRS criteria to qualify for a 1031 Exchange.
+The relinquished and newly purchased properties must meet certain IRS criteria to qualify for a 1031 Exchange.
 Here are some guidelines:

-• Both properties must be held for use in a trade, business or for investment
+• Both properties must be held for use in a trade, business, or investment

-• Properties that are used for personal use, like a primary residence, second home or vacation property do not qualify for like-kind exchange
+• Properties used for personal use, like a primary residence, second home, or vacation property, do not qualify for like-kind exchange.

-• Properties must be similar types of properties, the IRS's definition for this is pretty broad, for example a multi-family property would be like-kind to a vacant land
+• Properties must be similar in type; the IRS's definition is pretty broad.
+For example, a multi-family property would be similar to vacant land.

-• It is not possible to exchange like-kind property inside the United States for a like-kind property outside of the United States
+• It is impossible to exchange like-kind property inside the United States for a like-kind property outside of the United States.

-• Real property cannot be exchange for personal property
+• Real property cannot be exchanged for personal property.

 When to File 1031 Exchange?